chaseruskin/legoHDL/docs/src/tutorials/ref_blocks_comparator.md

 ## Defining Labels

-Commonly, your workflow for your HDL projects may require project-specific files outside of the HDL code such as constraints files, test vector files, tcl scripts, etc.
+Commonly, your [workflow](./../glossary.md#workflow) for your HDL projects may require project-specific files outside of the HDL code such as constraints files, test vector files, tcl scripts, etc.

-Imagine our task now is to use our psuedo-plugin to implement this design for an FPGA.
+Imagine our task now is to use our pseudo-plugin to implement this design for an FPGA.

 Try to route (implement) our exported design using the __demo__ plugin.